Finding urgent or general medical care

 General medical care

-It is important to talk to your general practitioner (GP.)
-They can provide you with or refer you to get appropriate treatment and support for any physical or psychological issues.
+You can talk to a trusted general practitioner (GP.)
+They can provide you with, or refer you to get, appropriate treatment and support for any physical, psychological or emotional issues.

-If you’re worried about the cost of seeing a GP, you can get help with money, You can also choose a ‘bulk billing’ doctor who provides care for free.
+If you’re worried about the cost of seeing a GP, you can get help with money, or you can choose a ‘bulk billing’ doctor who provides health care for free.
 You can also choose to visit a doctor who speaks your language and understands your culture and identity.

 For general health information:

 • 13 HEALTH (13 43 25 84) is a confidential phone service giving health advice to Queenslanders.
 You can phone and talk to a registered nurse 24 hours a day, 7 days a week for the cost of a local call.
-13 HEALTH provides qualified health advice—it is not a diagnostic service and should not replace medical consultation.
-In an emergency always call 000 .
+13 HEALTH provides qualified health advice — it is not a diagnostic service and should not replace medical consultation.
+In an emergency always call Triple Zero (000).

-• Use the Health service finder to find health advice and contact.
+• Use the Health service finder to find health advice and contacts.

 • Visit the Queensland Government’s health and wellbeing portal